Opportunities in the lab

+We have openings for specific projects and we welcome applications from anyone interested in the causes and consequences of biodiversity.
 We aim to work with students from all backgrounds and corners of the world, but women and students from minority groups are especially encouraged to apply.

 Concordia is an english-speaking university located in Montreal.
 Montreal is a great place to live and study with 4 different universities scattered around the city.
 Our lab can therefore interact with scientists and students in other local institutions (see the QCBS website for a list of researchers in the area).

 The Department of Biology at Concordia is located on the Loyola Campus, slightly away from, but within reach of, the city center.
 The Loyola Campus is rapidly developing into an environmentally conscious and and sustainable living place as a result of several student-led initiatives.

 The Department of Biology hosts a group of researchers working at the interface of ecology, evolution and conservation, creating opportunities for inter-disciplinary projects and collaborations.

 We are always looking for creative, enthusiastic and self-motivated students to join the lab!
 If after reading about the research we do and browsing through our publications you think you would like to work with us, then you should consider contacting us.
 Make sure to send your CV and write a short paragraph telling us why you are dying to join the lab and why you think you would benefit from it.
 But, before you press “send”, please take the time to read carefully the information below.

 We currently have funding for a postdoc to work on biodiversity scaling and functional traits in collaboration with the lab of Pedro-Peres Neto.